ku-dml/Enum-Support-Closed-CIS/README.md

 # Enum-Support-Closed-CIS
 A fast algorithm for enumerating statistically significant support-closed subgraphs

+The programs are used in:
+Daiki Watanabe, Takumi Tada, Kazuya Haraguchi: Comparison of Algorithms and Implementations for Enumerating Support-closed Connected Induced Subgraphs.
+Journal of Information Processing, Vol.32, 2024, pp. 894-902. https://doi.org/10.2197/ipsjjip.32.894

+To cite this repository, refer to the above paper.

 ## Repository hierarchy

 - RandomExp: enumerating solutions of random graph